forrestwilkins/anrcho/README.md

 basis with the members of their community. http://anrcho.com/

-Anrcho is free and open source software, as specified by the GNU General Public License included in this repository.
+Anrcho is free and open source software, as specified above by the GNU General Public License.